 - Provide additional water bowls around the house

 - Use corner protectors on sharp edges to prevent injury

 - Avoid redecorating or moving furniture around

 Avoid change or prepare well in advance if unavoidable (travelling for example)

-- Use stress relief measures (Thundershirts, pheromone collars and sprays, prescription medicine from a vet)
+- Use stress relief measures, like thundershirts, pheromone collars and sprays and prescription medicine from a vet

 - Plan for additional toilet breaks